sheryew/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `HR Insight` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `HR Insight` and the **Actor** is the `user / HR people`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add an Employee**

 **MSS**

+1. User requests to add an employee with specified information.
+2. HR Insight adds an employee with the given information.
+3. HR Insight indicates that the new employee has been added.
+4. HR Insight shows a list of employees including the new employee.

+    Use case ends.

+**Extensions**

+* 2a.
+At least one of the required information is empty or invalid.

+    * 2a1.
+HR Insight shows an error message.

+      Use case ends.

+* 3a.
+The employee already exists.

+    * 3a1.
+HR Insight indicates that the employee already exists.

+      Use case ends.

+**Use case: Edit an Employee**

+**MSS**

-1. User requests to list persons
+1. User requests to list employees.
-2. HR Insight shows a list of persons
+2. HR Insight shows a list of employees.
-3. User requests to delete a specific person in the list
+3. User requests to edit an employee in the list specified by its index, with the employee's new information.
-4. AddressBook deletes the person
+4. HR Insight edits the employee.
+5. HR Insight indicates that the employee has been edited.
+6. HR Insight shows a list of employees, with the employee's information now edited.

     Use case ends.